ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 ISEM is also used in the accelerated single-mode point-particle amplitudes and total-flux mode summations where available.

-Static/zero-frequency solutions are solved analytically with Gauss hypergeometric functions.

-Superradiance-threshold solutions with $\omega = m a / (2 r_+)$ are handled by a dedicated horizon-threshold ISEM branch.
+Superradiance-threshold solutions with $\omega = m a / (2 r_+)$ are handled by a dedicated horizon-threshold ISEM branch, while static/zero-frequency solutions are solved analytically with Gauss hypergeometric functions.

 ### Easy to use
 The following code snippet lets you solve the (source-free) Teukolsky function (in frequency domain) for the mode $s=-2, \ell=2, m=2, a/M=0.7, M\omega=0.5$ that satisfies the purely-ingoing boundary condition at the horizon, $R^{\textrm{in}}$, and the purely-outgoing boundary condition at spatial infinity, $R^{\textrm{up}}$, respectively: